AshciR/group-chat-digest/README.md

 1. Create a `.env` file based on `.env.template`.
 2. Fill in the API keys as required.
 Use your own keys, or ask the maintainers.

-### A. Using Rye
+### A. Using uv
-It's suggested to use the python build tool, [Rye](https://rye-up.com/guide/).
+It's suggested to use the python build tool, [uv](https://docs.astral.sh/uv/).
 Installation guides can be found on their site.

-After Rye is installed, you run the following:
+After uv is installed, you run the following:
-1. Initialize the virtual environment and download the dependencies `rye sync`
+1. Initialize the virtual environment and download the dependencies `uv sync`
-2. Run the application via a run script
+2. Run the application
-`rye run dev`
+`docker-compose up -d`
-3. Stop the application via a run script
+3. Stop the application
-`rye run stop`
+`docker-compose down`

 ### B. Spinning Docker up manually
 You can run the application as a docker containers with the following.